Ken Sparkes

+Biography

 He had one of the best known media voices in Australia and was known for years as the "voice of Channel 9".
 His voice was well known as a booth announcer for the Nine Network and Network Ten.
 He was host of pop music show Kommotion, for the 0-10 Network, and appeared on Bandstand on the Nine Network.

 Sparkes died of a heart attack on 11 September 2016, while hosting a river cruise in France.

 His funeral was held at the Camelia Chapel in Macquarie Park Crematorium, Sydney on Friday 30 September 2016.